nimarstm/Dr-Reservation-System/README.md

 Second :

-in terminal at python file directory enter : ( python main.py),
+in terminal at python file directory enter : ( python main.py)

 To test this system :

-in terminal at python file directory enter : ( pytest),
+in terminal at python file directory enter : ( pytest)